 Topics of Research

-- Genomics, proteomics and metabolomics of oral microbial ecosystem (oral biofilm)
+- Genomics, proteomics and metabolomics of oral microbial ecosystem (oral microbiome)

-- Caries preventive properties of fluorides/sugar alcohols and evaluation of cariogenic potential of food products and sweeteners using pH-telemetry
+- Evaluation of cariogenic potential of food products and sweeteners using pH-telemetry

 - Metabolism of host cells, including oral cancer cells